juan230500/s3-static-website/README.md

 - AWS account with appropriate IAM permissions.
 - Terraform installed on your machine.
 - Basic knowledge of AWS S3 and Terraform.

-## Learning Outcome

-This project highlights key skills such as:

-- Infrastructure as Code (IaC) using Terraform.
-- AWS S3 bucket and policy configuration.
-- Static website deployment and versioning.